 24. The population change in all areas saw trends continued, rather than reversed as a result of the pandemic.
-Overall, between 2018 and 2020 the percentage resident population change was greatest in thriving rural areas2 of the East Midlands which saw a 3 per cent increase.
-Rural areas classified as 'country living' experienced large increases in population (2 per cent in both the North West and South West regions).
-By contrast, ethnically diverse metropolitan areas across the country saw almost no change in population in the same timeframe with only a small increase in Greater London at 0.6 per cent.
+Overall, between 2018 and 2020 the percentage resident population change remained consistent in urban areas.
+Ethnically diverse metropolitan areas across the country saw almost no change in population with only a small increase in Greater London at 0.6 per cent.
+Similarly, urban communities with services, manufacturing and mining legacies saw small almost no change in population size (between -0.5 per cent and 0.8 per cent) between 2018 and 2020.